DBraun/TD-Faust/README.md

 ### Automatic Custom Parameters and UI

 One great feature of TD-Faust is that user interfaces that appear in the Faust code become [Custom Parameters](https://docs.derivative.ca/Custom_Parameters) on the Faust Base.
-If a Viewer COMP is set, then it can be automatically filled in widgets with [binding](https://docs.derivative.ca/Binding).
+If a Viewer COMP is set, then it can be automatically filled in with widgets with [binding](https://docs.derivative.ca/Binding).
 Look at the simple Faust code below:

 ```faust
 import("stdfaust.lib");